Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Metropolis of Chișinău and All Moldova

 In April 2019, the Metropolis of Chișinău and All Moldova condemned the actions of the Ecumenical Patriarchate in Ukraine.

+After the start of the Russian invasion of Ukraine, there has seen a significant number of parishes switching affiliation from the Moscow to the Metropolis of Moldavia and Bukovina.
+A potential switch to the Romanian Patriarchate would not be discussed according to Ioan Moșneguțu as the "clergy and the people remain faithful to the Orthodox Church of Moldova and Metropolitan Vladimir."
+In October 2023, Metropolis accused their Romanian counterparts of "canonical interference".

+On 7 September 2024, Metropolitan Vladimir expressed his concern after MP Vasile Șoimaru called for a law similar to the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations" in Moldova.

 Russian Orthodox Church Outside Russia

 On 25 September 2018, the Russian Orthodox Church Outside Russia (an autonomous church of the Moscow Patriarchate) (ROCOR) "suspended concelebration with the bishops of the Constantinople Patriarchate and participation in the work of the Episcopal Assemblies with their membership".

 On 10 October 2018, the Russian Orthodox Church Outside Russia has "express[ed] [its] profound indignation at the blatant violation of the Holy Canons by the Orthodox Church of Constantinople.
 The decision of its hierarchy to send its ‘exarchs’ into the canonical territory of the Ukrainian Orthodox Church, without the agreement and permission of His Holiness Patriarch Kirill of Moscow and All Russia and His Beatitude Metropolitan Onufry of Kiev and All Ukraine, is a gross and unprecedented incursion by one Local Church into a distant canonical territory[.]"

 On 18 October 2018, the Russian Orthodox Church Outside Russia has expressed "complete support of the position taken by the Holy Synod of the Patriarchate of Moscow, following its meeting of 15th October 2018" and severed Eucharistic communion with the Ecumenical Patriarchate.

 On 8 December 2018, the ROCOR released a communiqué in which it states that if fully supports Onufriy and considers the Ecumenical Patriarchate's actions in Ukraine as illegal.